 We are experiencing higher than normal volumes of phone calls, which may make it difficult to get through on the phone.
 Your care team will reach out directly if changes need to be communicated to you.
 We appreciate your patience during this challenging time.

-We recognize that the changes in our service delivery cause uncertainty for our patients and their loved ones.
-Any patient whose appointment or procedure is impacted by these reductions will receive direct communication from their physician to discuss their ongoing care plan.
+We recognize that the changes in our service delivery cause uncertainty for our patients and their loved ones, and waiting for care can be difficult.
+Any patient whose appointment or procedure is impacted by service changes will receive direct communication from their physician or other member of their health-care team to discuss their ongoing care plan.

 All treatment decisions about your care are being carefully reviewed by your health-care team and they will continue to monitor your care closely.
 We remain committed to protecting the health and safety of our patients.